DecisionsDev/odm-docker-kubernetes/platform/minikube/README.md

 This tutorial explains the deployment of an IBM® Operational Decision Manager (ODM) clustered topology on a Minikube Kubernetes cluster.
 This deployment implements Kubernetes and Docker technologies.

+Minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.
+You can use it to evaluate ODM.

 ![Architecture](images/minikube-architecture.png)

 The ODM on Kubernetes Docker images are available in the [IBM Entitled Registry](https://www.ibm.com/cloud/container-registry).
 The ODM Helm chart is available in the [IBM Helm charts repository](https://github.com/IBM/charts).